Best Way to Remove Car Seat Stains on Fabric by Yourself

 Leave the stain sitting for too long.

 The longer you leave a stain sitting and drying on fabrics and leather, the harder it will be to clean it.
-Most fabric cars have open woven fabrics, and that makes them prompt to catch and absorb liquids and small particles easier.
-So, if you leave a stain for a long time, it will dry and get attached to the fabric.
+Most fabric cars have open-weave fabrics, which makes them prone to catching and absorbing liquids and small particles more easily.
+Therefore, if you leave a stain for an extended period, it will dry and become permanently attached to the fabric.

 Avoid using stiff brushes.